|

 as well as in other fields are not able to offer the grants

 this year that they usually do.
-In the November 7th 2008 issue
+In the November 7th

-Couzin, “are charitable foundations and other philanthropies,
+writes Couzin, “are charitable foundations and other

 risky research that the government may be reluctant to back.”